gohugoio/hugo/content/en/getting-started/configuration.md

 ```

 You can override any of these cache setting in your own `config.toml`.

 ### The keywords explained

-:cacheDir
+`:cacheDir`
 : This is the value of the `cacheDir` config option if set (can also be set via OS env variable `HUGO_CACHEDIR`).
 It will fall back to `/opt/build/cache/hugo_cache/` on Netlify, or a `hugo_cache` directory below the OS temp dir for the others.
 This means that if you run your builds on Netlify, all caches configured with `:cacheDir` will be saved and restored on the next build.
 For other CI vendors, please read their documentation.
 For an CircleCI example, see [this configuration](https://github.com/bep/hugo-sass-test/blob/6c3960a8f4b90e8938228688bc49bdcdd6b2d99e/.circleci/config.yml).

 `:project`

-The base directory name of the current Hugo project.
+: The base directory name of the current Hugo project.
 This means that, in its default setting, every project will have separated file caches, which means that when you do `hugo --gc` you will not touch files related to other Hugo projects running on the same PC.

 `:resourceDir`
 : This is the value of the `resourceDir` config option.

 maxAge
 : This is the duration before a cache entry will be evicted, -1 means forever and 0 effectively turns that particular cache off.
 Uses Go's `time.Duration`, so valid values are `"10s"` (10 seconds), `"10m"` (10 minutes) and `"10h"` (10 hours).

 dir
 : The absolute path to where the files for this cache will be stored.
 Allowed starting placeholders are `:cacheDir` and `:resourceDir` (see above).